Data Processing Agreement

 Frequency of the processing – Continuous

-Nature of the processing and purpose of the data processing and further processing - The objective of Processing of Customer Data by Aumni is the performance of the Agreement and this DPA.
+Nature of the processing and purpose of the data processing and further processing - The objective of Processing of Customer Personal Data by Aumni is the performance of the Agreement and this DPA.

 Period for which the personal data will be retained or criteria used to determine that period - Subject to Section 7 (Return or Deletion of Customer Personal Data) of this DPA, Aumni will process Customer Data for the duration of the Agreement, unless otherwise agreed upon in writing.